inbo/tutorials/content/tutorials/spatial_standards_vector/index.md

 line.

 Compare the coordinates with those of the `sf` object `habitatstreams`
-above: the data have been reprojected on the fly to WGS84\!
+above: the data have automatically been transformed to WGS84\!

 Note: in order to be still manageable (text file size, usage in versioning systems) it seems wise to use GeoJSON for more simple cases –